migtools/velero-examples/patroni/README.md

 ```

 ## Logging and populating database
-For host value to pass to psql, use the CLUSTER-IP of the master pod.
-To get that do
+To get the service IPs of the PostgreSQL cluster, run:

 ```
 oc get svc